Chart Color Schemes

 Newmarket displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-In Newmarket, as per the latest Census evaluation, 54.6% of dwellings were houses while 45.4% consisted of other types such as semi-detached homes and apartments.
-This contrasts with Brisbane metropolitan area's figures of 36.5% houses and 63.6% other dwellings.
-Home ownership in Newmarket stood at 23.4%, with mortgaged properties making up 30.3% and rented dwellings accounting for 46.4%.
-The median monthly mortgage repayment was $2,167, aligning with Brisbane metro's average.
-However, the median weekly rent figure was $383 compared to Brisbane metro's $410.
-Nationally, Newmarket's median monthly mortgage repayments were higher at $2,167 than Australia's average of $1,863, and rents were also higher at $383 against the national figure of $375.
+The dwelling structure in Newmarket, as per the latest Census, consisted of 54.6% houses and 45.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In contrast, Brisbane metro had 36.5% houses and 63.6% other dwellings.
+Home ownership in Newmarket was at 23.4%, with mortgaged dwellings at 30.3% and rented ones at 46.4%.
+The median monthly mortgage repayment in the area was $2,167, aligning with Brisbane metro's average.
+The median weekly rent figure was $383, compared to Brisbane metro's $410.
+Nationally, Newmarket's mortgage repayments were higher than the Australian average of $1,863, and rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing